 Mini Whale – Free Crochet Pattern

-Let’s learn how to make a mini whale with this free whale crochet pattern!
-This pattern was designed with beginners in mind and includes not only the written pattern and photo tutorials, but also a full video tutorial for step by step instructions!
+Let’s learn how to make a mini whale with this free mini whale crochet pattern!
+I designed this tiny amigurumi with beginners in mind.
+It’s the perfect project for practicing your shaping without the commitment of a large plushie.
+This pattern includes the written instructions and photo tutorials, but if you’re a visual learner, you can also follow along with the full video tutorial for step-by-step guidance.
+This little crochet whale is one of my favorite projects!

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here: